feast-dev/feast/docs/getting-started/concepts/permission.md

 {% endhint %}

 ## Configuration examples
-This permission configuration allows to access the resource state and query all the stores for any feature view or feature service to all users with role `super-reader`:
+This permission configuration allows access to the resource state and the ability to query all the stores for any feature view or feature service to all users with role `super-reader`:
 ```py
 Permission(